aejensen1/BetterFog/README.md

 - Hotkey 'n' is used to switch between presets in-game.
 LeftStickPress should be the button for controller, but this has not been tested yet.
 Keybinds are adjustable in the config file!
 - Open the pause menu to access GUI which allows for live modification of presets in lobbies.
 Note that these modified settings do not carry over if you restart the game; you must modify the config file presets to do this.
 - To use density scaling for custom moons you will need to add the full name of the moon and scale to the MoonScales list.
 Otherwise a warning log will appear indicating that the <full name of moon> was not found in records.
+- Please report any bugs to me as they are found.
+I want to help!

 What is "Weather Scale"?
 ==============